 The tea vendor who used to watch them from a distance each day could not hold his inquisition that day.
 He walked up to the elderly couple and asked,

 ‘Babuji some fifteen years back.
 In the same passenger train.
 We had left behind, three of our children, because we didn’t have money to feed them.
 So we come here looking for them.
 We shout for the elder one.
-Who was six then.
-Thinking he will remember his name and respond.
-But till date we have not met with any success.’
+Who was six then, thinking he might remember his name and respond, but till date we have not met with any success.’

 Posted by Kamlesh Tripathi